 Depending on how much you play, you need to change strings from every month to every year, but you need to do it; an old string doesn’t only lose the edge to the sound but also becomes false and you will find it harder to play in tune.

 Change strings one at a time.
 Clean thoroughly under each string.
 Add graphite to improve the sliding of the string on the nut and bridge.
-Lubricate the peg and arrange the string winding in order to avoid angles in every way.
+Lubricate the peg and arrange the string winding to avoid angles in every way.
 Make sure that the bridge is straight.
 Arrange the pegs to be able to fit your fingers between them.

 Changing strings can appear to be a straightforward process, but there are many important details to consider if we want to make the most out of our instrument.